-It is fun to think that our great leader Jefferson might have taken a late night walk, to clear his thoughts when he was authoring that most famous document, “The Unanimous Declaration of the Thirteen United States of America.”
+It is fun to think that our great leader, Jefferson, might have taken a late-night walk to clear his thoughts when he was authoring that most famous document, “The Unanimous Declaration of the Thirteen United States of America.”
 We know that Jefferson often played the violin to help words flow from thought to paper.
 A nice evening walk could have been just as effective.

 I find it most interesting that someone as great as Thomas Jefferson would think he could summarize the Bible.
 Many of us still attempt to do that today.
-Rather than accepting God’s words as God gave them to us, we like to pick and choose a few parts that seen to make the most sense to us.
-In a way, it is nice to know that our forefathers, our great leaders were just like us, struggling to understand and accept the teachings of our God.
+Rather than accepting God’s words as God gave them to us, we like to pick and choose a few parts that seem to make the most sense to us.
+In a way, it is nice to know that our forefathers, our great leaders, were just like us, struggling to understand and accept the teachings of our God.
 I think that is why Thomas Jefferson was able to write a Declaration with such foresight.
-He knew deep down inside that the threat to any Declaration, the one about to be set forth for the New America or even the one for a human soul, can always be rewritten to suit someone else’s desires.
-What is most comforting is that our early leaders recognized that there was a God and that without God, freedom cannot not exist.
+He knew deep down inside that the threat to any declaration, whether the one about to be set forth for New America or even the one for a human soul, can always be rewritten to suit someone else’s desires.
+What is most comforting is that our early leaders recognized that there was a God and that without God, freedom could not exist.
 They recognized certain inalienable rights that no man could take away (rewrite).
-This understanding manifests itself into a freedom that is unique in the world.
+This understanding manifests itself in a freedom that is unique in the world.
 It is what makes our country great and gives us the strength to overcome the errors of judgment that come again and again from our human leaders.